 - At a WH women’s event, Trump said “If I weren’t president, [women’s empowerment] would be a very scary statement.
 We can’t compete!”
 He also asked the crowd is they knew about Susan B. Anthony.

 - Trump’s lawyer said the Summer Zervos sexual harassment-related lawsuit, suing Trump for defamation, should be put on hold because it will “distract the president from his duties.”

 - On the back of the failed Yemen raid and the Mosul bombing that left 200 civilians dead, Trump declared Somalia a war zone, lifting Obama’s civilian protection rules for airstrikes.

 - WAPO reported a growing sense of panic and mistrust among civilians in Iraq and Syria amidst a record number of casualties by US-led airstrikes.

-- NBC reported that 40% of US colleges reported a drop in international student applications because of Trump’s policies like the Muslim Ban.
-Foreign students generate $32bn in revenue and 400k jobs.
+- NBC reported that 40% of US colleges reported a drop in international student applications because of Trump’s policies like the Muslim ban.
+Foreign students generate $32 billion in revenue and 400k jobs.

 - Trump approval hit a new low at Gallup: 35% approve, 59% disapprove.
 Ratings this week are the lowest ever for a new president.

 - Trump will not throw the ceremonial first pitch in the Nationals opening day, making him the second since Taft in 1910 not to do so.

 - USA Today reported Trump and his companies have been linked to at least 10 former Soviet businessmen with alleged ties to organized crime or money laundering.